 When the brake is engaged, it will be possible to see the Brake Cam acting on the adjacent mast section.
-Once the brake is released, it will rotate around into its normal position and will not be visible.

 Fork Extensions:

 To use fork extension, press plunger on each fork arm and slide extensions out of tube until plungers lock into position.
 Reverse this step to reinsert the extensions.